 F1 British Grand Prix 2024 results: Final classification with penalties applied

-Nearly three years.
-945 days.
-That's the drought Lewis Hamilton finally ended in a dramatic, weather-hit 2024 British Grand Prix at Silverstone.
+55 days shy of 1000 without a win, Lewis Hamilton banished his barren spell with a masterful drive in mixed conditions in a dramatic British Grand Prix.

-Starting second behind team-mate George Russell, a nail-biting battle unfolded during the 52-lap race between the two Silver Arrows and the McLarens of Lando Norris and Oscar Piastri.
-As rain lashed the circuit, the lead changed hands several times during a frantic switch to intermediate tyres.
+Lining up second on the grid behind Mercedes team-mate George Russell, a tense and chaotic battle unfurled over the 52 laps seeing the lead change hands multiple times between the Silver Arrows duo and the McLarens of Lando Norris and Oscar Piastri as the British weather dumped a customary shower on Silverstone and forced the switch to intermediate tires.

+READ MORE: Hamilton moved to TEARS after breaking winless streak - Top three verdict

-As the track began to dry, a perfectly timed pit stop for slicks saw Hamilton leapfrog the young McLaren driver to become a race leader, while Russell's hopes for a third career win were dashed by a water system failure which forced him to retire from the race.
+As the track began to dry, a perfectly timed pit stop for slicks saw Hamilton leapfrog the Norris to become a race leader, while Russell's hopes for a second consecutive win were dashed by a water system failure which forced him to retire from the race.

-The final five laps saw Verstappen, who snatched second from Norris, hunt down the seven-time champion for the win, but Hamilton held firm at the front, finishing 1.465ec ahead of the Dutchman to claim a record-extending 104 race victories and his last win with Mercedes at the Northamptonshire circuit before switching to the iconic Ferrari red.
+The final five laps saw Verstappen, who snatched second from Norris, hunt down the seven-time champion for the win, but Hamilton held firm at the front, finishing 1.465ec ahead of the Dutchman to claim a record-extending 104 race victories.

 This win, which marks the first since the 2021 Saudi GP, has shattered Michael Schumacher's record for most wins on a single track in F1 history with his 9th win at Silverstone.